 - Support and connect with related neighborhood organizations including CitySeed, Elm City Parks Conservancy, Court Street Association, Wooster Square Bock Watch, Downtown Wooster Square Community Management Team, Urban Resources Initiative and Russo Park as well as the New Haven Preservation Trust.

-Our membership consists of individuals and businesses devoted to maintaining Wooster Square as a jewel in which to live and work.
+Our membership consists of individuals and businesses devoted to maintaining the Wooster Square neighborhood as a jewel in which to live and work.
 Explore this site and learn more about us.

 Background of the Square: In the 1820s, the City of New Haven purchased a six-acre pasture and converted it into a public square named after David Wooster, a Revolutionary War general.
 The city spread east during the early 19th century, and the area around Wooster Square became a fashionable neighborhood.
 In 1860, an iron fence was built around the square to replace the original wooden fence.